leonardoRiva/tweets-analysis/README.md

 ### Examples
-You can see the usage of each functionality in the ``examples`` folder.
+You can see the usage of each functionality to the ``examples`` folder.
 Keep in mind that, in order to use those file, you need to move them in the main folder, with the other files.